Botts-Innovative-Research/osh-demo-dev-node/README.md

 #### Requirements

-This project requires Java 21 or higher.
+This project requires Java 17 or higher.

+**WARNING** Java 21+ may be used, but you may encounter an authentication bug with camera drivers (Axis, Dahua, some others), client modules, and the SWE virtual sensor.

 For quick download and installation: [OpenLogic OpenJDK Downloads](https://www.openlogic.com/openjdk-downloads)